Publications || Catalogues

 Copies No. 126-250 are accompanied by the signed gelatin-silver print, “965 Elephants” (1976/2006), edition of 125, 20×16 in.

-PUB-Art-ed-Peter-Beard-2007Beard, Peter; Beard, Nejma; Edwards, Owen; Aronson, Steven M.L.
-Peter Beard, Collector’s Edition.
-Germany: Taschen, 2006.
+PUB-Art-ed-Peter-Beard-2007Beard, Peter, et al. Peter Beard.
+Collector’s Edition.
+Cologne: Taschen, 2006.
 Sold out.

-Limited to 2,250 individually numbered copies, each signed by Peter Beard
+Peter Beard.
+Collector’s Edition: No. 251-2,500: Limited to 2,250 individually numbered copies, each signed by Peter Beard.

 Spilling out over the pages of this massive tome, Peter Beard’s collages are reproduced as a group for the first time at the size they have always meant to be seen, many of them as foldouts.
 Hundreds of smaller-scale works and diaries fill the remaining spreads – magnified to show every detail, from Beard’s meticulous handwriting and Old-Master-inspired drawings to stones and bones and bits of animals pasted to the page.
 Available in both Art and Collector’s editions, this opulent and beautifully crafted limited edition – complete with wooden stand—is a work of art in itself.

-Finished in Regina book cloth, with a leather spine and corners
+Finished in Regina book cloth, with a leather spine and corners.

-Comes in a clamshell box
+Comes in a clamshell box.

-PUB-Zaras-Tales-1996Beard, Peter.
+Beard, Peter.
 Zara’s Tales: Perilous Escapades in Equatorial Africa.
 New York: Knopf, 2004.
-ISBN 0-679-42659-0.
+7 x 0.73 x 9.5 in.
+(17.78 x 1.85 x 24.13 cm); 176 pages; hardcover.
+ISBN: 0679426590; ISBN-13: 9780679426592

 “Always something new out of Africa.” – PLINY